Amagash/dna_encoding/README.md

 For this POC, we partnered with the Pasteur institute to use a [MinION](https://nanoporetech.com/products/minion).
 The MinION reads the DNA and generates a file in the [FASTA format](minion_sequence.fasta) where it is possible to read the DNA sequence.
 From the DNA sequence it is possible to work backward from the conversion steps we saw above.

-Have fun encoding your own secret messages into DNA strands :smiley:
+Have fun encoding your own secret messages into DNA strands :smiley: v rfvrvr